cholem0/roshan-django-proj/README.md

 Project Setup Guide

 This repository contains an SQLite database that has already been pushed to the repository.
-Follow the instructions below for setup and default user credentials.
-Fresh Setup Instructions

 If you want to start fresh, delete the following: